 You can also write an Arabic numeral along with its Armenian alphabet equivalent.
 Also, hand-written notes are beneficial.
 When you have your hand-written notes for each number, your motor memory will help you write and recognize them the next time you try.

 Ready to learn Armenian and speak to native Armenians?
 By now, you have a perfect guide that you can use as a starting point for learning Armenian.
-You can get help from Ling App by Simya Solutions.
+You can get help from the Ling app by Simya Solutions.
 The Ling App provides lessons for almost all the languages globally, including Armenian.
 There are proper lessons in all the languages for both written and oral use.

 So, what are you waiting for?
 Download the Ling App today and discover why it is a featured app in the stores today!